Repairing Betrayal: A Neurobiological and Attachment-Based Approach for Couples

 Frequently Asked Questions

 Developed by Dr. Stan Tatkin, The Psychobiological Approach to Couples Therapy ® (PACT) is a fusion of attachment theory, developmental neuroscience, and arousal regulation.
 PACT, and Dr. Tatkin have a reputation for effectively treating the most challenging couples.
+You do NOT have to know the PACT approach to take this course.

 Yes.